woxane/Sixth-Assignment-Advanced-Multithreading/README.md

 <br>You MUST include the following details in your report:
 - The solutions you chose for each exercise and how you implemented them
 - All mathematical algorithms you tried and used for the `Calculate Pi` problem
-- Details on the final algorithm you chose for calculating Pi and its benefits over other algorithms
+- Details on the final algorithm you chose for calculating Pi and its advantages over other algorithms
 - Explanation regarding Semaphore and its use cases
 - All References and Resources (include links where possible)